 During the National Girl Scout Day, various people celebrate this day by conducting various activities related to Girl Scout.
 Members sell cookies to people in order to gain funds that will allow them to achieve their goals.
 Non-members participate by buying cookies from Girl Scouts.
 People also give their Girl Scout Friends some treats.
 Loyal members also take this time as their opportunity to remember, commemorate, and Honor Juliette Low, the founder of the Girl Scouts.

 Girl Scouting began in the USA on March 12, 1912.
 This meeting was led by Juliette Gordon Low and was participated by 18 girls.
 Low organized enrichment programs, outdoor activities and adventures, and service projects.
 From this point onwards, the Girl Scouts have grown into 3.7 million members.
 Originally, the name of the group was the Girl Guides of America.
+There’re similar love holidays as well known as the National Girlfriend Day & Wife Appreciation Day.

 As mentioned earlier, the National Girl Scout Day is celebrated every March 12 each year in order to commemorate the founding anniversary of the Girl Scouts.
-This means that the dates of celebration for this event are as follows:

 The following are the main reasons why you should participate in the celebration of the National Girl Scout Day: